rtanglao/rtDOTcom/_posts/2020-03-31-ribbonfarm-against-waldenponding-or-against-unplug-for-self-care-giant-social-computer-in-the-cloud.md

 ---
 layout: post
-title: "Ribbonfarm: Aainst waldenponding aka against unplugging for self-care aka instead become part of the giant social computer in the cloud (GSCITC)"
+title: "Ribbonfarm: Against waldenponding aka against unplugging for self-care aka instead become part of the giant social computer in the cloud (GSCITC)"
 ---

 # Pontifications